-The Energy to Care Treasure Hunt is a 1-3 day event hosted by ASHE bringing together health care facilities professionals on a quest to discover low-cost energy savings opportunities at a hospital or clinical site.
+This 2 day event hosted by ASHE brings together health care facilities professionals on a quest to discover low-cost energy savings opportunities at a hospital or clinical site.

 - Experience a dynamic process for identifying energy savings opportunities